annechh/annechh/README.md

 ## About me

-I am currently studying online at Noroff School of technology and digital media to become a Front-End Developer.
+I have completed my studies in Front-End Development at Noroff School of Technology and Digital Media.
-My zen place for studies is at the west coast of Norway, where i spend hours of diving into code mode, and Im absolutely digging it! 🤓
+My zen place is at the west coast of Norway, where I spend hours diving into code mode — and I’m absolutely digging it! 🤓

-What excites me most is constant learning and creative problem-solving.
-My goal is to join a team where I can grow, contribute, and eventually explore backend development to become a full-stack developer.
+I enjoy working with design and turning ideas into user-friendly solutions, and I’m also starting to dip my nose into backend development with the goal of becoming a full-stack developer.

-When im not in coding mode, Im probably out for mountain hikes, paddles or my absolute favorite addiction...snowboarding!
-And if im chilling indoors, I crawl up in the sofa for series and movies or getting lost in game mode.
+When I’m not in coding mode, I’m probably out hiking in the mountains or chasing my absolute favorite addiction... snowboarding!
+And when I’m indoors, I’m either getting lost in game mode or enjoying series and movies.
-🏂🏔️🌊🎮
+🏂🏔️💻🎮🎬